davecharles/kafka_demo_docs/source/docs/001-Getting-Started.md

 - We built, and started Kafka.
 - We took a look at the Kafka UI.

-Next we are going to write a simple Kafka Producer using Python.
+Next we are going to write a simple Kafka Producer required by our "Weather Data" app using Python.